Easter Bunny Bark

 Easter Bunny Bark that can be made with any chopped up Easter candy and then pressed into melted white chocolate: super fun and sweet dessert for the holiday!
 This is easy to make and would be great to give as Easter gifts in little cellophane bags.

 Happy spring and happy Easter!
 It was 60 degrees here yesterday in Rochester, NY!
 This is so very hard to believe after we had 5 inches of snow not even 3 days ago.
 Spring has me thinking about Easter which is less than than 3 weeks away (yikes!).
 Of course, since my thoughts constantly revolve around food, Easter food makes me think of candy.
 Candy makes me think of this Easter Bunny Bark.
 This is so easy to make and everyone will love this: kids and adults alike!
 The colors in this bark are so fun and just very welcoming for a spring dessert.
 It would be so pretty sitting on your Easter food table or at a spring birthday party.

 This Easter bunny bark can be made with any Easter candy that you prefer (it doesn’t even necessarily have to be Easter candy, really).
 Robin Eggs, chocolate Easter bunnies, chocolate covered marshmallows, Cadbury eggs, pastel jordan almonds, jelly beans, and spring colored M&M’s are just some of the endless possibilities you can insert into this bark.
 You can even customize it to whatever holiday you are making it for.
 I love how adaptable this recipe is!
 I’m thinking red and green M&M’s for Christmas maybe?
 I’m a lover of white chocolate so this one will be made very often.
-Have fun with it and enjoy!

 - -20 ounces of good quality white chocolate (I used Ghirardelli squares – don’t use the baking chips!)